As I start this story, I have no idea where it’s going or how it will end. Bits and pieces come to my mind like flashbacks into my past.

 I knew that the yeoman should be coming back to work and that I would be assigned to the First Lieutenant’s squad.
 One day I saw a list of names of men that were to be sent to Roosevelt Roads Naval Base for “Survival” school.
 In the Navy, the continuous training exercises exist to keep idle hands busy and to prepare you for what may lay in store.

-Even though we had completed training in school, we constantly practiced making escapes from a hundred feet deep.
+Even though we had completed training in school, we often practiced making escapes from a hundred feet deep.
 The day time training exercises were bad enough, but the night time “escapes” were terrifying, especially in freezing temperatures.
 Just the thought of going to Puerto Rico, the warm climate, clear blue oceans and the thought of tropical breezes was enough for me to add my name to the bottom of the list of men being sent to Survival School.
 I put it in front of the Captain without explanation, he signed it without reading it and off I went.

 Survival School was a four week training period.
 Men that were sent to UDT (Underwater Demolition Training) school had to complete it first, we became a part of that class too.